 Anyone who knows anything about New Orleans knows that you can barely take a step without running into something with a paranormal twist to it.

-Saint Louis Cemetery is incredibly haunted.
+Saint Louis Cemetery is incredibly haunted, so much so that it’s regarded as one of the world’s most haunted cemeteries.
 Most believe that much of the activity reported here can be attributed to the fact that notorious Voodoo Queen Marie Laveau is one of the 100,000 people buried there.

 Regarded by many as the most haunted place in New Orleans.
 Hundreds of people visit her grave each year to ask for a wish to be granted.